mongodb/mongo-python-driver/doc/examples/high_availability.rst

 **latency_threshold_ms**:

-If multiple members match the mode and tag sets, MongoReplicaSetClient reads from among the nearest members, chosen according to ping time.
+If multiple members match the mode and tag sets, PyMongo reads from among the nearest members, chosen according to ping time.
 By default, only members whose ping times are within 15 milliseconds of the nearest are used for queries.
 You can choose to distribute reads among members with higher latencies by setting ``latency_threshold_ms`` to a larger number.
-In that case, MongoReplicaSetClient distributes reads among matching members within ``latency_threshold_ms`` of the closest member's ping time.
+In that case, PyMongo distributes reads among matching members within ``latency_threshold_ms`` of the closest member's ping time.